rinxun/custom-questions/README.md

-<h4>LinkAnswer</h4>
+<h3>LinkAnswer</h3>

-It will help you to render a URL input component for answering..
+It will help you to render a URL input component for answering.

 <h5>Import</h5>